-Now that you know all about B2B payment systems, you can make the most out of your business and make money.
-That's made even easier by using a solid B2B marketing plan.
+Now that you know all about business to business payment systems, you can make the most out of your business and make money.
+That's made even easier by using a solid B2B marketing plan (see what is B2B marketing).
 Don't miss out on making deals and growing your business.

 For wholesale food distributors, the BlueCart Digital Storefront is the best B2B online marketplace and a great way to increase revenue and reach new customers.
 It even lets you sell DTC food, so you can increase your market easily.